 The Young Mothers program is an intensive residential substance use treatment program where women can live with their young children while working on their recovery and enhancing their parenting skills in a supportive, structured environment.
-The Young Mothers Program is located in upper Manhattan and has been serving the community for over 20 years.
+The Young Mothers Program is located in upper Manhattan and has been serving the community for nearly 50 years.
 During the work day, while their children are attended to in on-site child care facilities, the mothers participate in a multi-faceted program designed to combat alcohol and drug addiction, and help them access education, employment, and training services.
 In-house medical services focus on prenatal, maternal and pediatric health care.

 Family Transitional Housing

 Samaritan Daytop Village operates transitional residences for homeless families at our Gloria’s House and Bridge Haven facilities in The Bronx.
 These programs provide families with a temporary place to stay while they work to acquire permanent housing and return to the community.
 Each year, Samaritan Daytop Village helps more than 700 New Yorkers find permanent, affordable places to live.
 For information on our family transitional residences, please see our FAQs.

 Permanent Supportive Housing